Wendover: Transport

-The town has easy access to London by rail, with Wendover station hosting Chiltern Railways services to and from London Marylebone on the London to Aylesbury Line.
+The town has rail access to London and is served by Wendover station which is served by Chiltern Railways services to and from London Marylebone on the London to Aylesbury Line.

-Wendover has two bus routes passing through it: the 8 travels between Aylesbury and RAF Halton and the 55 travels between Aylesbury and Chesham.
-The 8 is run by Arriva, and the 55 is run by Red Rose Travel.
+Wendover has four bus routes passing through it: the 50 travels between Aylesbury and RAF Halton, the 55 travels between Aylesbury and Chesham, and the 55A and 55B travel between Aylesbury and Chesham including Tring.
+All routes are ran by Red Rose Travel.

+Media

+Local news and television programmes are BBC South and ITV Meridian.
+Television signals are received from the Oxford TV transmitter.

+Local radio stations are BBC Three Counties Radio, Heart East (formerly 97.6 Chiltern FM), Greatest Hits Radio Bucks, Beds and Herts (formerly Mix 96) and Red Kite Radio, a community based radio station that broadcast from Aylesbury.

+The town is served by the local newspapers, Bucks Herald, Bucks Free Press and Wendover News.

 Education

 There are four schools in the town: